Manaslu Circuit Trek - 14 Days

 • Dal Bhat (rice, lentils, vegetables)

-• Noodles, pasta, soup
+• Noodles, pasta, soup, porridge

 • Tibetan bread, eggs, potatoes